huma-engineering/huma-docs/data-collection/clinician-portal/telemedicine/calling-patients.md

 ![Past appointments](./assets/CallPatients02.png)

-If you have a call scheduled with a patient, you can choose to start that call at any time using the **Join call** button in the scheduled appointments tab.
+If you have a call scheduled with a patient, you can choose to start that call at any time using the **Join call** button in the **Upcoming appointments** tab.

 ![Join call](./assets/CallPatients03.png)